The UUMA Guidelines was first adopted in 1965,

 meeting.
 The member may respond in

-writing to the Executive Committee and/or attend the meeting in person.
+writing to the Board of Trustees and/or attend the meeting in person.
 The member shall be offered reasonable

 expenses to attend the meeting.
 If an

 adverse action is taken, the member may make a final appeal to the next annual